VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

      Wait time used by Consul service discovery.
 Default value is used if not set -promscrape.consulSDCheckInterval duration
      Interval for checking for changes in Consul.
 This works only if consul_sd_configs is configured in '-promscrape.config' file.
 See https://docs.victoriametrics.com/sd_configs.html#consul_sd_configs for details (default 30s)
+  -promscrape.consulagentSDCheckInterval duration
+     Interval for checking for changes in Consul Agent.
+This works only if consulagent_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#consulagent_sd_configs for details (default 30s)
   -promscrape.digitaloceanSDCheckInterval duration
      Interval for checking for changes in digital ocean.
 This works only if digitalocean_sd_configs is configured in '-promscrape.config' file.
 See https://docs.victoriametrics.com/sd_configs.html#digitalocean_sd_configs for details (default 1m0s)
   -promscrape.disableCompression